phpDocumentor/phpDocumentor/docs/PSR.md

    * global variables
    * requires and includes

-2. if the @package is defined in a *namespace-level* or *class-level* DocBlock, which also applies to interfaces, then the package applies that namespace, class or interface (and its contained elements).
+2. If the @package is defined in a *namespace-level* or *class-level* DocBlock then the package applies to that namespace, class or interface and their contained elements.
    This means that a function which is contained in a namespace with the
    @package tag assumes that package.

+This tag MUST NOT occur more than once in a "DocBlock".

 #### Examples